adwardlee/video_to_text/README.md

 It needs to extract the frames by using `cpu_extract.py`.
 Then use `read_certrain_number_frame.py` to uniformly sample 5 frames from all frames of a video.
 At last use the `tf_feature_extract.py` to extract the inception-resnet-v2 features of frame.

 ### 2.Evaluate models
-use the `*_s2vt.py`, for example,
+use the `*_s2vt.py`.
+Before that, it needs to change the model path of evaluation function and some global parameters in the file.
+For example,
 ```
-python tf_s2vt.py --gpu 0 --task evaluate.
-Before that, it needs to change the model path
+python tf_s2vt.py --gpu 0 --task evaluate
 ```

 The MSVD models can be downloaded from [here](https://drive.google.com/open?id=199se09ycy1nMF7tCs9R1J-lIA1sHKcHi)